endoflife-date/endoflife.date/CONTRIBUTING.md

 # Threshold at which the background color of the cycle's "eol" cell changes to indicate
 # that the EOL date is approaching (optional, default = 121 days).
+# If a fixed EOL calculation is taken the rule of thumb one third of the time can be applied.
+# e.g. eol = releaseDate + 6w -> 2w eolWarnThreshold: 14
 eolWarnThreshold: 121

 # Whether the "Active Support" column should be displayed (optional, default = false).